manang/internet-drafts/draft-muscariello-hicn-transport-framework.md

 It results a native support for mobility, storage and security as network features are integrated by design, rather than as an afterthought.

+- Rephrase around M4 transprot capabilities

+- Focus here is on defining a transport frameworkf for Hybrid ICN (REF to FD.io hICN) Hybrid ICN is an architecture that brings ICN into IPv6 as described in [1].
+By doing that, hicn allows to generalize IPv6 networking by using location-independent name-based networking.
+This is made either at the network layer and at the transport layer by also providing name-based sockets to applications.

+hicn allows to reuse existing IPv6 protocol and architectures, to extend them and deploy hybrid solutions based on the use case and application needs.
+Moreover, hicn can exploit hardware and software implementations heavily based on IP, making much simpler insertion of the technology in current networks, current applications and design future applications reusing what the industry already provides in terms of on the shelf components.